j-sieben/PIT/Doc/installing_pit.md

 Start by installing `UTL_TEXT` first.
 Ideally, it lives in the same utility user that owns `PIT`.
 After installing it, you grant access to the APEX schema user.
 Here's a sample script on how to achieve that:

 ```
+rem always make sure that the console is set to UTF-8
+set nls_lang=AMERICAN_AMERICA.AL32UTF8

+rem switch to the directory where you copied the git repository to
 cd C:\temp\UTL_TEXT\UTL_TEXT
 sqlplus <sys_credentials> as sysdba
 SQL> @utl_text_install PIT_OWNER AMERICAN